Cancer Risk Factors and Rurality

 This analysis aims to identify the factors that influence the risk and survival of cancer and how where you live affects your access to and quality of cancer care.

 People who live in rural areas are more likely to die from cancer than people who live in urban areas.
-In fact, in 2017, rural areas had higher death rates from cancer than urban areas for all types of cancer except lung cancer (Yaemsiri et al., 2019).
+In fact, in 2020, a study found that rural areas had lower cancer incidence rates but higher death rates from cancer than urban areas for all types of cancer (National Cancer Institute, n.d.).
 One of the reasons for this difference is that rural cancer patients have more challenges in getting the care they need.
 They often have to travel far to see a doctor or get treatment, and they have fewer opportunities to join clinical trials that could offer them new or better therapies (Zahnd & Ganai, 2019).

 Another important consideration is that telehealth could be a solution to improving the care and support of rural cancer survivors.
 Telehealth is the use of technology such as phone, video, or internet to provide health services remotely.
 Telehealth could help rural cancer survivors stay in touch with their health care providers, receive follow-up care, and access psychosocial support after their treatment is over (DeGuzman et al., 2020).
 However, telehealth also faces some barriers in rural areas, such as limited broadband internet access, which could affect the quality and reliability of the service (DeGuzman et al., 2020).